See an amazing natural phenomenon happening in Portland during Swift Watch in September.

-Every year, Vaux’s Swifts roost in a chimney located in the Northwest District of Portland.
+Every year, Vaux’s Swifts roost in a chimney located in Northwest Portland.
 If you love birds and incredible nature sights, you’ll want to attend at least one night of Swift Watch.

 You may also like: